GPlates/GPlates/doc-python-api/pygplates_primer.rst

 ...when the topological networks are resolved at a reconstruction time (using :class:`pygplates.TopologicalModel`, :class:`pygplates.TopologicalSnapshot` or :func:`pygplates.resolve_topologies`).

-The default values (in :meth:`pygplates.ResolveTopologyParameters.__init__`) should be fine for resolving rift features that do not contain the associated rift feature properties.
+The default values (in :meth:`pygplates.ResolveTopologyParameters() <pygplates.ResolveTopologyParameters.__init__>`) should be fine for resolving rift features that do not contain the associated rift feature properties.
 But you can change the defaults as needed.
 For example, new default values can be specified for a topological model:
 ::